elastic/roadmap/README.md

 # Elastic Public Roadmap

 Welcome to our product roadmap!
-We're excited to share a glimpse into what we're working on at Elastic and where we're headed.
+We are excited to share a glimpse into what we are working on at Elastic and where we are headed.
 It is worth noting that this roadmap is a living document and is subject to change and often does, so please keep this in mind.

 ## 🔗 Quick Links